Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – A Colorful Prayerbook

-I think of the Haggadah as the liturgical book that we color differently each year at a gathering where children are guests of honor.
+I think of the Haggadah as the liturgical book we color differently each year at a gathering where children are guests of honor.

-Delighted in its many variations, expressed with illustrations and through commentaries (often ideological: denominational, feminist, vegetarian, etc.), I started weaving my way through this charming, theatrical, and structurally challenging text.
-Like the Haggadah itself, the result is a series both logical and quirky.
+Delighted in its many variations, expressed with illustrations and through commentaries (often ideological: denominational, feminist, vegetarian, etc.), I started weaving my way through this riveting, charming, theatrical, poetic, and structurally challenging text.

 THE ILLUMINATED SHLEP